Fritter: Japan

-In Japanese cuisine, tempura is vegetable or seafood dipped and fried in a light crispy batter and served as a common accompaniment to meals.
+In Japanese cuisine, takoyaki is a type of ball-shaped fritter made with a wheat batter, minced octopus, ginger and tempura scraps.
+Tempura is vegetable or seafood dipped and fried in a light crispy batter and served as a common accompaniment to meals.

 Korea

-In Korean cuisine, deep-fries are known as twigim (튀김).
-Twigim are often battered and breaded, but there are varieties without breading, as well as varieties without breading and batter.
+In Korean cuisine, deep-fried foods are known as twigim (튀김).
+Twigim is often battered and breaded, but there are varieties without breading, as well as varieties without breading and batter.
 Popular twigim dishes include dak-twigim (fried chicken), gim-mari-twigim (fried seaweed roll), goguma-twigim (fried sweet potato), gul-twigim (fried oyster), ojingeo-twigim (fried squid), and saeu-twigim (fried shrimp).

-Traditional vegetarian deep-fries associated with Korean temple cuisine include twigak and bugak.
+Traditional vegetarian deep-fried foods associated with Korean temple cuisine include twigak and bugak.
 Twigak are made from vegetables such as dasima (kelp) and bamboo shoot, without breading or batter.
 Bugak are made from vegetables such as dasima, perilla leaves, and chili peppers, which are coated with glutinous rice paste and dried thoroughly.

+West Asia

 Iran

-The Iranian variety is called Kuku which come in different versions like the ones with potatoes or the ones with herbs.
+The Iranian variety is called kuku, which comes in different versions like the ones with potatoes or the ones with herbs.
 This type of fritter resembles a crustless quiche.

+Oceania

 New Zealand

 Whitebait fritters are popular in New Zealand.

 Europe

+Portugal

+Peixinhos da horta is a traditional dish in Portuguese cuisine.
+The name of the dish is literally translated as "little fish from the vegetable garden", as it resembles small pieces of colorful fish.
+Its preparation involves coating green beans, bell peppers, squash, or other vegetables in a wheat flour batter and deep-frying them.
+It was introduced to Japan by Portuguese sailors in the sixteenth century, where it eventually developed into tempura.